 These safety considerations and tips will help you operate the scooter safely.
-The Scooter is a powerful electric vehicle, and the following rules will help you prevent personal injury and damage to your scooter.
+The scooter is a powerful electric vehicle, and the following rules will help you prevent personal injury and damage to your scooter.

 - Make sure that your weight does not exceed the recommended weight limit of the scooter (see Technical Specifications).
 Do not carry passengers. - Always ensure that the power is switched off, when getting on or off of the scooter. - When getting on and off the scooter, do not step on the foot rest. - At all times while driving, keep your feet on the foot rest. - Be aware of the environment around you when choosing a desired speed.
 For indoor environments, we recommend that you select the slowest speed setting.
-For outdoor operation select a speed that is comfortable for you to control it safely. - Reduce speed when making sharp turns. - Do not switch off the power when the scooter is still moving forward.
+For outdoor operation select a speed that is comfortable for you to control it safely. - Reduce speed when making sharp turns. - The scooter is intended to be used on paved surfaces and mild terrain, e.g., gardens, gravel, etc. - Do not use the scooter on heavy terrain, e.g., beaches, dunes, etc. This can cause the scooter to have difficulty driving or to get stuck. - Do not switch off the power when the scooter is still moving forward.
 This will bring the scooter to an extremely abrupt stop. - Avoid jerky stop/start motions as it will result in excessive battery drain and increased tire wear.
-To break in an emergency, simply release the forward/reverse lever. - Make sure the wheel release lever is in driving mode prior to operation (see Fig. 1). - In "freewheel" mode the scooter may be moved manually.
+To break in an emergency, simply release the forward/reverse lever. - Make sure the wheel release lever is in driving mode prior to operation (see Fig. 1).

+- In "freewheel" mode the scooter may be moved manually.
 If the operator is unable to reach the control lever, it may be adjusted by an assistant.
-See also "Moving the Scooter" on Page 22.

-Make sure the forward/reverse lever is in the proper position according to your desired direction.
+See also "Moving the Scooter" on Page 18. - Make sure the forward/reverse lever is in the proper position according to your desired direction.

-- If the automatic brake fails to work, the user should immediately turn the key-switch to the off position. - Do not attempt to drive the scooter while it is charging as operation is inhibited.
+- If the automatic brake fails to work, the user should immediately turn the key-switch to the off position. - In the event of a failure of the electro-magnetic brake, a manual handbrake with locking snib (for parking) is provided, situated next to and below the seat (see Fig. 1 on page 6.) - Do not attempt to drive the scooter while it is charging as operation is inhibited.